abhilashasaroj/CX4240_project/index.md

 ### Quality Prediction Using Ridge Regression and Lasso Regression - Yi
 ### (3) Ridge Regression
 For Ridge Regression, we add a regulation in the function to reduce the magnitude of the coefficients.
 Our goal is to find the
 \lambda that can optimize the parameters.
+If we look at the cofficients for different features in RR here:

 ![alt text](Rcof.png)
 As we increase \lambda, we will see that the magnitude of coefficeints decrease.This is because higher the \lambda is, bigger is the penalty and therefore, the magnitude of coefficients are reduced.